-You also can read on the reason behind the CRPD on the Convention on
+You also can read on the reason behind the CRPD on the Convention on Rights of Persons with Disabilities: Training Guide.

 3.5.
 Types of disabilities

 Physical disabilities

 A physical disability is one that affects a person's mobility or dexterity.
 A person with a physical disability may need to use some sort of equipment for assistance with mobility.
 It also includes people who have lost limbs or who, because of the shape of their body, require adjustments to be made to enable them to participate fully in society.